"When you arrive in Canada, one of your priorities is to find a way to communicate."

 BYOP: Bring Your Own Phone

-You decide to open a line with your actual phone, so you do not have to buy a new one.
-You should know that the costs for monthly plans in Canada are way higher than the ones in France, for a plan that you would pay 15€ in France, it would cost you around 90$ in here.
-You can find different monthly offers for prepaid sim cards that are giving you the possibility to keep your old phone but to put a Canadian sim card in it.
-This option would cost you a minimum of 40 $ a month with low costs phone operators like Koodo, Virgin, Fido and some others for an essential service (minimum data, 500 minutes calls in Canada, unlimited texts).
-Alternatively, if you want a better service, more data, unlimited calls and many other advantages; direct yourself to the giant operators like Telus, Rogers, and Bell (Even if these three companies are owning the low-cost ones).
+You may decide to open a line with your actual phone, so you do not have to buy a new one.
+You should know that the costs for monthly plans in Canada are way higher than those in Europe; for a plan that you would pay 15€ in France, it would cost you around $80 in Canada.
+You can find different monthly offers for prepaid sim cards that give you the possibility to keep your old phone but put a Canadian Sim card in it.
+This option would cost you a minimum of $30 a month with low-cost phone operators like Koodo, Virgin, Public Mobile, Fido, and others for an essential service (minimum data, 500 minutes calls in Canada, unlimited texts).
+Alternatively, if you want better service, more data, unlimited calls and many other advantages, direct yourself to the larger operators like Telus, Rogers, and Bell (Even if these three companies have ownership of the low-cost cited before).

-You are in Canada for an extended period and you know you can take an agreement with an operator.
+You are in Canada for an extended period, and you know you can sign an agreement with an operator.
 Then your best solution is to start a 1 or 2 years contract with an operator (low cost or not).
-It also gives you the opportunity to buy a new phone and to pay it on a monthly basis.
-As an example, If you want the new iPhone X that cost, 1319 CA$ (without tax), you will be able to pay 319 $ to get it and then 41 $ / month during 24 months.
-Of course, the price to pay in the beginning will depend on the plan you are taking; if you are considering a 100$ plan, it will be cheaper than if you choose a 60$.
+It also allows you to buy a new phone and to pay for it every month.
+For example, If you want the new iPhone X that costs $1,319 CA (before tax), you will be able to pay $319 to get it and then $41 per month for 24 months.
+Of course, the price to pay in the beginning will depend on the plan you are taking; if you are considering a $100 plan, it will be cheaper than if you choose a $60 plan.
 You can compare the price difference between the phone provider and any retailer with this tool.

-Tips: If you don't have to save money or if you need a new phone, this is the best option.
-Just remind that if you want to stop your plan or to change your phone, you will have to pay your previous tab before leaving the operator, so this discourages many people.
-Always be sure to do a benchmark of all the market before choosing your plan, because you could regret it quickly.
+Tips: If you don't have to save money or need a new phone, this is the best option.
+Just remember that if you want to stop your plan or change your phone, you will have to pay your previous tab before leaving the operator, which discourages many people.
+Always be sure to do a benchmark of all the offers before choosing your plan because you could regret it quickly.

-- Always negotiate and be nice with the staff in the shop when you subscribe to a plan because you may get some great advantages like Extra data, a case or a screen protector for your phone and many other things.
-Also if you have any problem, do not hesitate to signal it to the customer service or in a store and you might get a discount or something equivalent for your next balance.
+- Always negotiate and be friendly with the shop staff when you subscribe to a plan because you may get some significant advantages like Extra data, a case or a screen protector for your phone and many other things.
+Also if you have any problems, do not hesitate to contact customer service or in-store employees and you might get a discount or something equivalent for your next month.